Red Grooms: Early work

-Inspired by George Méliès's 1902 film A Trip to the Moon, Grooms' early film Shoot the Moon (1962) features celebrants played by Edwin Denby, Alex Katz and Grooms seen shredding library books to make confetti.
+Inspired by Georges Méliès's 1902 film A Trip to the Moon, Grooms' early film Shoot the Moon (1962) features celebrants played by Edwin Denby, Alex Katz and Grooms seen shredding library books to make confetti.
 Other Grooms films include:The Big Sneeze (1962), a hand-drawn comic filmed by Rudy Burckhardt; Before an' After (1964), a sadomasochistic comedy that casts Mimi Gross as part dominatrix/part healthclub operator; Fat Feet (1966), a collaboration with Mimi Gross, Yvonne Andersen and Dominic Falcone that begins where Shoot the Moon ends; Tapping Toes (1968–70), which uses his first sculpto-pictorama City of Chicago (1967) as its set; Conquest of Libya by Italy (1912–13) (1972–3), a black and white animation that spoofs that era's newsreels; Hippodrome Hardware (1973), based on Grooms' 1972 live performance of the same name, whose main character Mr. Ruckus is played by Grooms; Grow Great (1974), a live-action short that features Mimi Gross as the household consumer; Little Red Riding Hood (1978), which features his daughter Saskia; and Man Walking Up (1984).

 Today, Grooms is recognized as a pioneer of site-specific sculpture and installation art.
 City of Chicago (1967), a room-sized, walk-through "sculpto-pictorama," features sky-scraper-proportioned sculptures of Mayor Daley and Hugh Hefner "joined by such historical figures as Abraham Lincoln, Al Capone, and fan-dancer Sally Rand, accompanied by a sound track featuring gunfire and burlesque music.
 Grooms's genius for rendering the intricacies of architectural ornament is vividly apparent in several three-dimensional vistas of Chicago's famous buildings.
 Evident here and in the numerous other cityscapes Grooms has created is his extraordinary ability to capture a sense of place with a great sensitivity to detail."

-Another sculpto-pictorama, Ruckus Manhattan (1975) exemplifies the mixed-media installations that would become his signature craft.
+Another sculpto-pictorama, Ruckus Manhattan (1975, created in collaboration with Mimi Gross and over twenty other collaborators) exemplifies the mixed-media installations that would become his signature craft.
 These vibrant three-dimensional constructions melded painting and sculpture, to create immersive works of art that invited interaction from the viewer.
 The pieces were often populated with colorful, cartoon-like characters, from varied walks of life.
 The work was exhibited at 88 Pine Street from 1975 to 1977 and "launched Grooms to stardom".

 His satirical environmental installation The Discount Store was shown at VCU's Anderson Gallery in 1979.
 One of his biggest themes is the use of painting people, often using other artists or their styles to show his appreciation for their works.